 Terri Mortensen, Psy.D.
-Child/Family and Schools Programs Manager
+Child/Family/Schools Programs Manager and Training Supervisor (FT)

-Beth Katz, Ph.D.
-Psychological Testing Programs Manager (Part-Time)
+Courtney Cantrell, Ph.D.
+Psychological Testing Programs Manager and Training Supervisor (PT)

-Amanda Weiss, Psy.D., Senior Programs Manager and Training Supervisor (Part-Time)
+Amanda Weiss, Psy.D.
+Senior Programs Manager and Training Supervisor (PT)

-Brittany Dafesh, M.S.
-(Psy.D. anticipated) Alliant International University
+Courtney Purdy, M.S.
+(Psy.D. anticipated) Nova Southeastern University

-Christopher Kelley, M.S. – (Psy.D. anticipated) Nova Southeastern University
+Michelle Vaysman, M.S.
+(Psy.D. anticipated) Nova Southeastern University

 To obtain further information, please email email@example.com or call 561-483.5300.